wicksy/laptop-build/README.md

 * Ubuntu 14.04 32-bit (Salt does not bootstrap - even older versions back to 0.15.0)

+Currently testing with Ansible 2.4.0.0.

+#### Pre Installation

+If using this automation for your own laptop setup you might want to do the following prior to running Salt/Ansible:

+* Change `users` Salt pillar/Ansible group vars dictionary to make your userid with your user details (including your password hash)
+* Change `sshkeys` Salt pillar/Ansible group vars dictionary to install your public SSH key in your authorized keys file
+* Change `wicksy` to your userid in any Salt state files/Ansible playbooks
+* Change `gpg.batch` Salt/Ansible templates to set your own user details including passphrase on your gpg keys (you can change it afterwards as well)

 #### Installation

 * Obtain and run a copy of the following script to configure the wifi adapter: